Policy Learning with Competing Agents

-Qualitatively, we find that when the objective is $V_{\text{eq}, 1}(\beta)$, the most performant selection criterion favors students with high SES (Figure \ref{fig:outcomes_plot}, top row, left).
-We observe that $Y_{i, 1}(1)$ is positively correlated with SES; the correlation between these variables is $0.44.$ We find that the most performant policies for maximizing $V_{\text{eq}, 1}(\beta)$ place high weight on features that students with high SES can manipulate, which are $X_{i, \text{grades}}$.
-In contrast, when the objective is $V_{\text{eq}, 2}(\beta),$ we find that the most performant selection criterion accepts students with varied socioeconomic background (Figure \ref{fig:outcomes_plot}, middle row, left), and we find that the correlation between the outcome $Y_{i, 2}(1)$ and SES is $0.07$, so they are not strongly correlated.
-Finally, we find that when the objective is $V_{\text{eq}, 3}(\beta),$ the most performant selection criterion accepts students with low socioeconomic background (Figure \ref{fig:outcomes_plot}, bottom row, left), and we find that the correlation between $Y_{i, 3}(1)$ and SES is $-0.82,$ a strong negative correlation.
-The most performant policy for maximizing $V_{\text{eq}, 3}(\beta)$ places close to zero weight on $X_{i, \text{test scores}}$, which cost the same for all students to modify, and places negative weight on $X_{i, \text{grades}}$, which students with high SES can more easily modify.
+The learned policies for each combination of method and objective are given in Appendix \ref{subsec:more_res}.
+Qualitatively, we find that when the objective is $V_{\text{eq}, 1}$, the most performant selection criterion favors students with high SES (Figure \ref{fig:outcomes_plot}a, left).
+We observe that $Y_{i, 1}(1)$ is positively correlated with SES; the correlation between these variables is $0.44.$ When optimizing $V_{\text{eq}, 1}$, we find that $\beta_{\text{comp}}$ places high weight on most of $X_{i, \text{grades}}$ (except foreign language), which are features that students with high SES can manipulate.
+In contrast, when the objective is $V_{\text{eq}, 2},$ we find that the most performant selection criterion accepts students with varied socioeconomic background (Figure \ref{fig:outcomes_plot}b left), and we find that the correlation between the outcome $Y_{i, 2}(1)$ and SES is $0.07$, so they are not strongly correlated.
+Finally, we find that when the objective is $V_{\text{eq}, 3},$ the most performant selection criterion accepts students with low socioeconomic background (Figure \ref{fig:outcomes_plot}c, left), and we find that the correlation between $Y_{i, 3}(1)$ and SES is $-0.82,$ a strong negative correlation.
+The most performant policy for maximizing $V_{\text{eq}, 3}$ places negative or low magnitude weights on $X_{i, \text{grades}}$, which students with high SES can more easily modify.

 Here, we have illustrated that our policy gradient estimator can be used to optimize different possible objectives, and the distribution of students that are treated under the different policies will vary depending on the correlation between the outcome of interest with the students' unobservable types $(Z_{i}, c_{i})$.
 An additional insight from our empirical analysis is that the choice of outcome has a large impact on the learned policy. \end{section}